 In reality, Strengths and Weaknesses are considered internal factors, i.e., the result of business decisions under the company or team’s control.
 So, for example, a high churn rate would be described as a weakness, but improving a high churn rate is still under your capacity, making it an internal factor.

 Likewise, emerging competitors would be compartmentalized as a threat in a SWOT analysis, but since there’s only a little you can do about this, which makes it an external factor.
-This is why you must have seen SWOT analyses being referred to as Internal-External Analyses or IE matrices.
+This is why you must have seen Free SWOT analysis templates being referred to as Internal-External Analyses or IE matrices.

 Subdividing your four primary elements into Internal and External factors isn’t necessarily crucial to the success of your SWOT analysis.
 Still, it can help identify your next move or assess the level of control you have over a given issue or opportunity.